 - Web tests

-- Drill down into the complete results for a single script execution.
+- Drill down into the complete results for a single workflow execution.

 After letting APM run for a while, consider these additional features: